The Women’s Relief Corps and the Grand Army of the Republic

-Amanda’s father Ira was still alive but her three sisters had all passed away.
+Amanda’s father Ira was still alive but two of her sisters had passed away but Eliza was still alive and may have been in the Barton area.
 Her half-sisters Eliza, Elizabeth, Lovila, Emma, Lydia and Clara were alive and Amanda may have had the chance to see them and their families.

 Based on the letters between Marshall and Professor Marsh it appears that they stayed in New England until mid-November.

 The suffrage movement officially began nationally in Seneca New York in 1848.
 After the Civil war, women were continuing to make small strides toward equal citizenship but the right to vote for all women would not happen until 1919 with the passage of the 19th amendment.
 Women first pushed for the right to vote in Colorado in 1877, a year after Colorado became the Centennial State in 1876.
 They didn’t get the vote that year but they didn’t give up because whether or not it was easy for men to admit that they were doing poorly in many aspects of governance and they needed the help.
 By the late 1880’s the right to vote was growing in greater intensity under the leadership of Albina L. Washington from Fort Collins.